elliotwaite/hammerspoon-config/README.md

 * ```cmd + ` ``` → ``` ` ```

 Global hotkeys:
-* `cmd + escape` → Activate Google Chrome and open a new tab.
+* `cmd + escape` → Activate Brave and open a new tab.
 (Note:
   I have my `caps lock` key remapped to `escape` in `System Preferences > Keyboard > Modifier Keys`, so for me, this hotkey is really activated by `cmd + caps lock`)

-Remapped Chrome hotkeys:
+Remapped Brave hotkeys:
 * `cmd + 1` → `alt + cmd + i` (Toggle the developer tools)
 * `cmd + 4` → `cmd + ctrl + f` (Toggle full screen mode)